knncolle

 template<typename Data_ , typename Distance_ >

-virtual void knncolle::DistanceMetric< Data_, Distance_ >::save ( const std::string & prefix) const
+virtual void knncolle::DistanceMetric< Data_, Distance_ >::save ( const std::filesystem::path & dir) const

 inlinevirtual